MicrosoftDocs/memdocs/sccm/core/plan-design/security/enable-tls-1-2-client.md

 ---
-title: How to enable TLS 1.2 on clients
+title: How to enable Transport Layer Security (TLS) 1.2 on clients
 titleSuffix: Configuration Manager
 description: Information about how to enable TLS 1.2 for Configuration Manager clients. ms.date: 12/13/2019